EvolOfThings/JavaScript30/readme.md

 # JavaScript30

-Grab the course at [https://JavaScript30.com](https://JavaScript30.com)
+You too can start building and learning Vanilla JS at [https://JavaScript30.com](https://JavaScript30.com)